 XMPP

 XMPP (Extensible Messaging and Presence Protocol) provides bi-directional communication between clients via a central server.
 XMPP is the standardized protocol behind Jabber, a protocol developed for instant messaging (IM).
 Each client connects to the server with a TCP/TLS socket.
 Once connected, any client can communicate with any other client, and the server is responsible for message routing.
-To identify clients, XMPP uses a Jabber Identifier in the form of ; node@domain/resource
+To identify clients, XMPP uses a Jabber Identifier in the form of node@domain/resource

 The identifier consists of three components: The “Node” uniquely identifies a single entity, and the domain refers to the “home” domain the client connects to.
 The resource is optional and uniquely identifies a connection.